 Defrosting meat in a hurry?
 Need chicken, steak, or pork on the table tonight?
-This test kitchen trick defrosts meat quickly safely and it doesn’t risk overcooking as the microwave does.
+This test kitchen trick defrosts meat quickly, safely, and it doesn’t overcook the way your microwave does.

 America’s Test Kitchen has some excellent info when it comes to thawing small cuts of meat.

-We have outlined details below.
-We highly recommend you watch this quick and easy to follow video tutorial so you can learn how to defrost meat quickly safely and the proper way.
+We have outlined the details below.
+We highly recommend you watch this video tutorial so you can learn how to defrost meat the proper way.
 Click Play above ^

 Defrost Meat Quickly Safely Information

 Simply seal the meat in zipper-lock bags and submerge the bags in very hot (140-degree) water.